A Geometric Characterization of Observability in Inertial Parameter Identification: Main Concepts

-The parameter nullspace $\mathcal{N}$ is itself a linear subspace, and any basis for it will generally consist of combinations of parameters from multiple bodies.
-In deriving a basis for $\mathcal{N}$, we will show that it is enough to consider combinations of parameters from only two neighboring bodies at a time, and that these combinations can be constructed to represent an exchange of inertia between the bodies.
+\subsub{Interpretation and Parameter Transfers} The set $\mathcal{N}$ is a linear subspace of $\mathbb{R}^{10 \nbod}$, and any basis for it will generally consist of combinations of parameters from multiple bodies.
+In deriving a basis for $\mathcal{N}$, we will show it is enough to consider combinations of parameters from only two neighboring bodies at a time, and that these combinations represent a parameter transfer between the bodies.